 [Read: How to become a condom know-it-all in five minutes]

-So how long do condoms last?
-Any condom may boast extra durability, but nothing lasts forever.
-Over time, condoms lose their durability, and ultimately, their effectiveness in providing protection.
+The bottom line is condoms may boast extra durability, but nothing lasts forever.
+Over time, condoms lose their durability, and, ultimately, their effectiveness in providing protection.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.